synesthesiam/voice2json/docs/sentences.md

 }
 ```

 If you update the `movies` file, make sure to [re-train voice2json](commands.md#train-profile) in order to pick up the new movie names.
+Only intent grammars that reference `$movies` will be re-built.

 ## Escaping